 A bonus of this park is that you can walk around the gardens before or after playtime.
 As one of OKC’s most popular attractions, the grounds are well-kept to ensure visitors keep coming back.
 Myriad also has plenty of activities year-round for your pooch, including a Doggy Easter Egg Hunt and pictures with Santa Paws.

 We give the Myriad Dog Release 4 out of 5 paws!
 Although it is small, there is plenty of activities to make it a tail-waggin’ good time.
 Overall, it is a great off-leash area to take your pup when you find yourself downtown.

 Deep Deuce Dog Park

 Deep Deuce is a small park right by the OK Sea shipping container project.
-It only has one enclosure, so keep that in mind if you prefer a separate pen for small or elderly dogs.
+This shipping container project could be another draw for people heading to the park as they house some great little places to grab a drink and a bite to eat.
+It’s easy to see the potential that custom shipping containers hold for small businesses looking to open their first location as it could prove that the financial incentive of doing so is greater than moving into a larger building.
+The park only has one enclosure, so keep that in mind if you prefer a separate pen for small or elderly dogs.
 Poop bags are available, and they also have a leash station outside the park, so you don’t have to carry the leash around the park.

 It is steps away from Anchor Down, Belle Kitchen, and Wheeze the Juice, which all share a patio so you can grab a human treat after park time.
 BONE Dog Boutique is also right next door, so you can buy a puppy cookie or even use their self-serve wash if Fido gets muddy paws.